amymcgovern/pyparrot/docs/index.rst

 Welcome to pyparrot's documentation!
 ====================================
-pyparrot is designed to program Parrot Minidrone and Parrot Bebop 2 drones using python.
+pyparrot is designed to program Parrot Minidrone and Parrot Bebop (1 or 2) drones using Python.
 This interface was developed to teach kids of all ages (K-20) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!